 - Mandatory DUI classes

 In addition to the legal consequences, a DUI can negatively impact other aspects of your life, as well.
-A conviction can cause personal embarrassment, difficulty finding or maintaining employment, financial hardship, and more.
+A conviction can cause personal embarrassment, difficulty finding or maintaining employment, financial hardship, have consequences on your professional license, and more.

 Our Experienced DUI Attorney Can Help Florida Residents and Non-Residents